 Pluto, in House 2, the House of Things of Worth.
 (Self-worth, things you have or do that are worth money, how you value who you are and what you can offer, and, of course, money itself.
 One common interpretation of Pluto in two is that the family of origin was poor and this scarred the person.
 I don't have any information whether that is true.)
 Sign of Leo: a lot like House 5, creativity, fun, children, and, oh, yeah, romance.

 We need to talk a bit more about Pluto.
-Astrologers reading my chart warn me to beware of being too dominating, obsessive, possessive, and controlling, because I have Pluto sitting on my ascendant.
+Astrologers reading my chart warn me to beware of being too dominating, obsessive, possessive, and controlling, because I have Pluto sitting in my first house.
 Pluto is often, and most commonly, associated with these things; but its other association is with things we are afraid of, and deep scary change and rebirth involving things we are afraid of.

 So we have Pluto, striving to dominate and control things of worth associated with love and romance, shaking hands with a deep need for the comforting childhood home not experienced in childhood because parents were not accessible in some way, and the possibility that the family was poor.
 This person feels a deep need for that comforting home and will overcontrol in order to get it, obsessively, with a tight, tight grip.
 (See any reason why she picked a severe codependent?
 Oh, and look at Chiron, over there in House 7: Often reflects a severely emotionally wounded spouse.)